 These expenses include the starter supplies such as food, beddings, crate, toys, treats, leash, collar, and microchip.
 These one-time costs will set you back around $200 to $300.

-Places to Find Pit Chow Mix Puppies for Sale or Adoption
+Places to Find Pit Chow Mix Puppies for Sale and Adoption

 So, are you now ready to own a Pitbull Chow mix?
 You need not worry if you don’t know where to find one because I have listed the best breeders in the United States where you may find Pitchow puppies for sale.